Species Accumulation Curves

 equal.
 The summary results are expressed against sites even when the

-accumulation uses weights (methods "random"
+accumulation uses weights (methods "random",

-), or is based on individuals
+"collector"), or is based on individuals

-).
+("rarefaction").
 The actual sampling effort is given as item

-in the printed result.
+Effort or Individuals in the printed result.
 For

-method the effort refers to the average
+weighted "random" method the effort refers to the average

 effort per site, or sum of weights per number of sites.
 With

-, the averaged species richness is
+weighted method = "random", the averaged species richness is

 found from linear interpolation of single random permutations.